madslundt/NetCoreMediatrSample/README.md

 ```bash
 docker-compose up
 ```
-*"To avoid using a cached version, simply include the `--build --force-recreate` arguments when running the command.
-Please be aware that these arguments will reset all contents within the Docker image."*
+*To avoid using a cached version, simply include the `--build --force-recreate` arguments when running the command.
+Please be aware that these arguments will reset all contents within the Docker image.*

 This command will initialize the API, the background worker, and a SQL Server database.
 The API will be accessible on port 80, and the Hangfire dashboard will be accessible on port 81.